Who are the Queen's great-grandchildren and how many does she have?

 Birthday: May 6, 2019

-Parents: Prince Harry and Meghan Markle, Duchess of Sussex
+Parents: Prince Harry, Duke of Sussex and Meghan Markle, Duchess of Sussex

 Prince Archie is the firstborn child of Prince Harry and Meghan Markle.
-Since his birth Prince Harry and Meghan "stepped back" from royal life and settled in their Santa Barbara mansion, where they've released only few exciting snaps of the now-three-year-old.
-Though Archie will soon be returning for the UK for the first time since the family moved Stateside to attend the Jubilee celebrations for his great-grandmother the Queen.
+Since his birth Prince Harry and Meghan "stepped back" from royal life and settled in their Santa Barbara mansion, where they've released only few exciting snaps of the now-four-year-old.
+Last year, Archie returned to the UK for the first time since the family moved Stateside to attend the Jubilee celebrations for his great-grandmother.

 August Brooksbank